azhuge233/SteamDB-FreeGames/README.md

   - selenium
   - bs4(lxml)
   - pyTelegramBotAPI
+  - 2captcha-python
 - GUI enviroment
 - Google Chrome
   - with chromedriver installed

 ## Usage

-Fill your bot TOKEN and your account ID to CONFIG field in the app.py file, then run
+Fill your bot TOKEN, your account ID and 2captcha API key to CONFIG field in the app.py file, then run

 ```shell
 python3 app.py